MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-policies.md

   #### Description

-  Support for suppressing the TLS 1.0/1.1 warning was removed from Microsoft Edge starting in version 91 and this policy stopped working then.

   Sets the minimum supported version of TLS.

+If you set this policy to 'tls1.2', Microsoft Edge will show an error for TLS 1.0 and TLS 1.1 and the user will not be able to bypass the error.

-If you don't configure this policy, Microsoft Edge will show an error for TLS 1.0 and TLS 1.1, but the user will be able to bypass it.
+If you don't configure this policy, Microsoft Edge will still show an error for TLS 1.0 and TLS 1.1 but the user will be able to bypass it.

-If you enable this policy, Microsoft Edge won't use any version of SSL/TLS lower than the specified version.
-Any unrecognized value is ignored.
+Support for suppressing the TLS 1.0/1.1 warning was removed from Microsoft Edge starting in version 91.
+The 'tls1' and 'tls1.1' values are no longer supported.

 Policy options mapping: